openSUSE/news-o-o/_posts/2012-10-02-opensuse-conference-2012-invitation-to-lightning-talks-and-speedy-geeko-2.markdown

   * The topic can NOT be related to openSUSE

 Time is crucial here too so after the 5 minutes we will find ways to remove the microphone from you.
-Please donâ€™t make us run for it and be aware that we will carry some sort of weapons.
+Please don’t make us run for it and be aware that we will carry some sort of weapons.

 ## Instructions